-Join the 2017-18 Student Advisory Board
+Apply for the 2019 Student Advisory Board

 The Student Advisory Board (SAB) is a group of students who want to take an active role in shaping the future of HS Insider.
-Students video conference ever other week to help plan events, shape content areas and push new initiatives.
+Students video conference every other week to help plan events, shape content areas and push new initiatives.
 If you are a dedicated high school storyteller who wants to help lead HS Insider, join us below!
 Students from any state are encouraged to apply.
+SAB will begin meeting in the new year.

 SAB members should be ready to:

--Spend approximately 1 hour per week via video chat helping HS Insider shape and execute various initiatives.
-SAB members must be available to meet every-other-Monday from 6-7:30pm.
+- Spend approximately 1 hour per week via video chat helping HS Insider shape and execute various initiatives.

+- SAB members must be available to meet every other Monday from 6 to 7:30 p.m. until the beginning of summer.

--Help lead events, conferences and other HS Insider digital projects
+- Help lead events, conferences and other HS Insider digital projects

 Benefits:

--Priority on special reporting opportunities
+- Priority on special reporting opportunities

--Special event access
+- Special event access

--Direct communication and leadership opportunities with LA Times staff members and journalists
+- Direct communication and leadership opportunities with L.A.
+Times journalists and staff members

 What has SAB done in the past?

--Members of the Student Advisory Board led the successful Message to my next president project.
-Their involvement included pitching the concept, editing student work, and leading the workshop at the 2016 conference.
+- Members of the Student Advisory Board led the successful Immigration & project, and are currently running Change Starts with Us.
+Their involvement included pitching the concept, editing student work, and writing their own pieces.

--SAB plans HS Insider’s involvement in the Festival of Books
+- SAB helps plan IRLs and our involvement in the Festival of Books

--SAB plans new digital initiatives for the HS Insider platform, including the framework for a student copy editing program
+- SAB plans new digital initiatives for the HS Insider platform, including the framework for a student copy editing program

 Any questions?
-Email Kyle Finck at kyle.finck@latimes.com
+Email Molly Heber at molly.heber@latimes.com

-The deadline to apply is Monday, August 28 at 9am Pacific Time.

 No Comments